nerdylua/Tomato-Disease-Prediction/README.md

 python evaluate.py --model_path models/trained_model.h5
 ```
 This script will display metrics such as accuracy and precision.

+---

+## Android Application
+In addition to the Python-based disease prediction model, this project also includes an Android app for real-time disease detection using the trained model.
+The Android app is developed in Kotlin and can be used to upload images of plant leaves for classification.

+### Features
+- **Real-time Disease Detection**: Upload images directly from your mobile device and get predictions.
+- **Cross-plant Support**: The model supports diseases for a variety of plants, not just tomatoes.
+- **User-friendly Interface**: Simple and intuitive interface for easy plant disease identification.
+-
+### Additional Configuration (Optional)
+If you want to modify the model or expand it to include more plant types or diseases:

+1. Update the Model: The Android app uses a TensorFlow Lite model.
+You can replace the existing model with a custom-trained .tflite model by placing it in the assets/ directory and updating the relevant code to load the new model.
+1. Modify the Plant Types: To support other plant types, update the model, dataset, and Android code accordingly to handle the new classifications.

 ## Future Work
 - **Additional Classes**: Expand the model to include more diseases and support other plant types.